Stays at the beginning of Tenerife

 Parking in the village of Masca is very limited.
 Parking is restricted to a maximum of 2 hours between 8:00 a.m. and 2:00 p.m.

-Bus transportation to the Masca Gorge
+Bus transportation to the Masca Ravine

-A parking area has been set up near the Santiago del Teide cemetery for visitors planning to hike the Masca Gorge trail.
-From the parking area, it’s approximately a 10-minute walk to the authorized bus stop.
-The TITSA bus stop is located next to the Santiago del Teide Tourist Information Office and the Post Office.
+A parking area has been set up near the Santiago del Teide cemetery for visitors planning to hike the Masca Ravine trail.
+From the parking area, it’s approximately a 10-minutes walk to the authorized bus stop.
+The TITSA bus stop is located next to the Santiago del Teide Tourist

 • The service operates from 7:00 a.m. to 2:00 p.m., with departures every 20 minutes.
 Each bus has a capacity of 18 passengers.

-The Masca Gorge, located in the heart of the Teno Rural Park, is a unique natural site — not only for the dramatic beauty of its landscape, but also for the fragility and rarity of the plant and animal species it harbors.
-Visiting the gorge involves certain risks, both due to its natural terrain and to the nature of hiking activities.
+The Masca Ravine, located in the heart of the Teno Rural Park, is a unique natural area — not only for the spectacular beauty of its landscape, but also for the fragility and exclusivity of the species of flora and fauna it shelters.
+A visit to the ravine involves certain risks, both due to its natural orography and to the nature of hiking activities.
+To enhance the quality of the visitor experience, ensure safety, and protect the natural and cultural heritage area, a system of regulated access has been established.

-How to book your visit to Masca Gorge
+How to book the Masca Ravine?

-Activity Entry + Transport Ticket: €7.49
+Activity Ticket + Transport Ticket: 7.49€

-Children – Tenerife Residents*
+Children Residents in Tenerife*

-Activity Entry + Transport Ticket: €3.75
+Activity Ticket + Transport Ticket: 3.75€

-Adult – Canary Islands Residents
+Adult Residents in the Canary Islands

-Activity Entry + Transport Ticket: 7,49€
+Activity Ticket + Transport Ticket: 7,49€

-Children – Canary Islands Residents
+Children Residents in the Canary Islands

-Activity Entry + Transport Ticket: 3,75€
+Activity Ticket + Transport Ticket: 3.75€

-Activity Entry + Transport Ticket: 40,66€
+Activity Ticket + Transport Ticket: 40,66€

 To take part in this activity, it is essential to keep the following in mind: